 He was tempted to return to the Felis Wing without eating, but it was no use.
 No matter how he felt toward those who were no longer fully human, the fact remained that he had not eaten since Chicago and his stomach grumbled at its emptiness.
 Despite his physical fitness habits, he had never had the will for fasting and he never missed a meal if he could help it.
 Quelling an internal sigh, Barrett fell in behind his companions at the serving line and picked up a plastic tray for his selections.
 Fortunately for his peace of mind, the kitchen workers on the other side of the counter were all human.

 Once the four of them had their selections, they retreated to an empty table in a corner of the room.
 Barrett surreptitiously maneuvered himself in the small group so that when they reached the table, the seat he claimed was facing the back wall.
 The others did not realize that he had purposely chosen a chair that would put his back to the rest of the cafeteria so he would not have to look at any of the Furs while he ate.

 Dante took the seat across from him and closest to the corner, so Kristen immediately sat down next to Barrett.
-She didn't feel any particular attraction to the broad-shouldered man with the rust-colored hair, but she had already decided that she did not want to sit next to Dante.
+She did not feel any particular attraction to him, but she had already decided that she did not want to sit next to Dante.
 Jenni set her tray on the table at the remaining chair next to the younger man and gave them all a pleasant smile as she sat down.
-Kristen watched Dante's gaze rove over Jenni's blouse momentarily before he turned his attention to his meal.
+Kristen watched Dante’s gaze rove over Jenni’s blouse momentarily before he turned his attention to his meal.

 “I wonder if our sense of taste will change,” he muttered around a mouthful of lasagna.
 “I love pasta and it would be a crime if I suddenly didn’t like the taste anymore.”